node-modli/modli/README.md

 **Models**

-Create a simple, universally similar modelling structure for any and all data sources to which an application may be connected.
+Create a simple, universally similar modeling structure for any and all data sources to which an application may be connected.

 **Adapters**